Deputy Clerk – Christine Harrison

 Please call ahead to make an appointment for Marriage Licenses.
 You need to bring Certified Birth Certificate, Baptismal record, Naturalization record or Census record.
 A person must establish identity with a Driver's license, Non-Driver's License ID, Passport, Employment picture ID or Immigration records.
 Finalized divorce/annulment papers, if any, will need to be presented.

 All dogs over the age of four months must be licensed.
 Resident may apply bringing with you a copy of rabies vaccination certificate and spaying or neutering certificate in person or via US Mail with appropriate fee to the Town Clerk’s office.
 This must be renewed annually.
+We have now established age 60 for senior discount, which will be update and applied at your next renewal.
 Please see fees below effective as of January 1, 2018:

 There is $3.00 late fee for all dog licenses renewed 60 days after the expiration.